Apps that Collect Data to Document Student Growth are starting to become precedent in the mobile world.

 - Smarty Ears – great family of speech and language applications

-Other intelligent apps that automatically track progress and will adjust activities for children to skill levels automatically are: Native Numbers – A fabulous mental math app, with teacher facing functionality and real-time dashboard.
+Other intelligent apps that automatically track progress and will adjust activities for children to skill levels automatically are Native Numbers – A fabulous mental math app, with teacher facing functionality and real-time dashboard.
 Agnitus is another.
 This app works on preschool concepts, offers report cards that highlight children’s performance and parental & classroom dashboard that tracks study time.
 One of the best examples of a progress monitoring app is Math Drills.
 We love the precise data collection that if offers.
 It shows a visual for the students to see; two graphs chart their progress in speed and accuracy.
 They call this the Overview.
-You can also view it in Detail, which lets you put in the a specific date or specific segment of time (marking period).
+You can also view it in Detail, which lets you put in the specific date or specific segment of time (marking period).
 It also gives the option to generate a written report with all the stats forwarded to an email or the printer.
 The best part about this app is that you set the parameters of which child is working on which operation, how many problems and even the numbers you want them to practice.
 Which means in a classroom you can adjust the number of problems given.
 So, when you ask all students to begin a drill (could be your Beginning Of Period activity or Do Now) they are all basically done within the same time frame.
 Side by side, some students are doing 50 multiplication problems and working on their 8x-table, while their neighbor could be doing 20 simple addition problems… and all the data is seamlessly collected for you.
-Of course there are many more apps and we will continue to write about this concept.
+Of course, there are much more apps and we will continue to write about this concept.
 If you’re a teacher, when purchasing an app, keep in mind the importance of the app having capabilities to track multiple student profiles.

 Teachers With Apps always recommends apps that are high in quality, user-friendly, have an extended shelf-life, contain interactivity that complements the content (not competes with it), and we examine the connection to curriculum.
 We also take into consideration the functionality and see the critical role of tracking student growth in a viable way.
-As teachers we know how invaluable data collection is.
+As teachers, we know how invaluable data collection is.
 It is not just a convenience or time saver, it is now demanded in any educational environment.